 Food is a big part of most people’s travel experiences.
 It is for many, one of the best ways to experience the local culture.

-After visiting 12 countries and over 40+ cities on the hunt for the authentic foods, we’ve been fortunate not to have had any serious stomach issues.
+After over 5+ years of traveling through 17 countries and 120+ cities on the hunt for the authentic foods, we’ve been fortunate not to have had any serious stomach issues.

-Following are our tips and guidelines for how to eat local and safely on the street.
+The following are our tips and guidelines for how you can eat local and safely on the street.

 1- Peel It or Have It Hot

-This does take an adjustment because often times the hygiene standards in some countries might not be the same as what you are used at home.
+However, depending on the cities you are visiting, it may take some adjustments.
+Often times the hygiene standards in some countries might not be the same as what you are used at home.

 The same principle applies when it comes to trying local foods at the market.
-Let the delicious smells of hot food tempt you, but be cautious of what you order.
+Go when the market is busy and let the delicious smells of hot food tempt you.

-2- Eat Local and Safely at Popular Street Stalls – Elderly and Children
+2- Eat Local and Safely at Popular Street Eats With Elderly and Children

 Even better, are there any elderly people and children eating there?
 If so, this is often an indication of food safety.
 No mother will feed her child unsanitary food.
 And grandma and grandpa, have been around the block, you can trust them to know what is good.